adambraimbridge/post-publication-combiner/Readme.md

 Please check --help for more details.

 Test:
-    You can verify the service's behavior by checking the consumed and the generated kafka messages.
+    You can verify the service's behavior by checking the consumed, and the generated kafka messages.
-    You can also use the [force endpoint](#force)
+    You can also use the force endpoint.

 ## Build and deployment